Islamic University of Indonesia: Faculties and programs

+Out of the 25 study programs currently available at UII, over 70% have obtained "A" accreditation for their study programs.
+Furthermore, among the recent accomplishments, there are currently 17 UII study programs that have received "Unggul" accreditation.

 Partnerships and collaboration

 With long-term plans towards a world-class university, UII has collaborated with other institutions.

 Academic collaborations have been conducted with universities, local and overseas.
 This has taken the form of student and staff exchange, joint research and internship programs.
-The student and staff exchange, along with joint research, has been conducted with Universiti Tunku Abdul Rahman, Woosong University of Korea, Hokkaido University, Wollongong University, Hannseidel Foundation, Universitas Bina Nusantara, George Mason University, and the University of Hawaii at Mānoa to name but a few.
+The student and staff exchange, along with joint research, has been conducted with Universiti Tunku Abdul Rahman, Woosong University of Korea, Hokkaido University, Wollongong University, Hannseidel Foundation, Universitas Bina Nusantara, George Mason University, and the University of Hawaiʻi at Mānoa to name but a few.

 UII has been working with International Internships in Australia to facilitate students from Australia to experience a working environment in Indonesia.
 The students come from Monash University, Sunshine Coast University, Macquarie University and Deakin University, among others.

 UII has an agreement with the Australian Consortium for In Country Indonesian (ACICIS) which help students from Australia to take program courses in Indonesia.
 The collaboration covers the area of development in thought, such as the collaboration with International Institute of Islamic Thought on Epistemology.

 UII has worked with other institutions to enhance its application of academic programs developed in the university.
 The institutions include national private and government institutions, both local and from overseas.